HEB Ph.D. Degree Application Requirements

 - Minimum 3.5 GPA for all graduate coursework

-- GRE* scores are temporarily waived for Fall 2021
+- GRE* scores are waived through Fall 2022

 - International Students – UF requires proficiency in spoken and written English, and accepts the results of the Test of English as a Foreign Language (TOEFL) (code 5812) or International English Language Testing System (IELTS) score report.
 The University of Florida will only acknowledge scores reported electronically; scores are valid for two years from the date of test.
 Additional information can be found here: https://admissions.ufl.edu/apply/graduate/